 * ACGA hosts two in-person board meetings per year.
 Board members are expected to cover their own travel costs for these meetings.
 This can be done through the organization where they work or personal means.
 Budget permitting, ACGA provides a modest stipend to reimburse some of the travel costs.

-If you are willing to help ACGA by giving us some of your time, talent and skill sets to help continue to make ACGA the Number One Lead Organization in the Community Gardening and Greening Movement, please contact one of the following committee members:
+If you are willing to help ACGA by giving us some of your time, talent and skill sets to help continue to make ACGA the Number One Lead Organization in the Community Gardening and Greening Movement, please contact: